bharadwaj-asb/scripting-aws/README.md

 This repository contains the Python scripts that can be used to perform basic security checks in AWS.
 Uses boto3 SDK in Python to make the API calls.

 ## Current checks:
   - IAM: Identifies which IAM users have MFA enabled and disabled.
+Checks if access keys associated with each IAM user are rotated in last 90 days.
   - Security Groups: Identifies which security groups have inbound ports 22 (SSH) and 3389 (RDP) open.
   - S3: Identifies default encryption settings and public access settings for S3 buckets.